Falconpunch100/video-game-boxart-trivia-game/README.md

-# video-game-boxart-trivia-game
+# video-game-trivia
-Can you guess the names of the video games based on their cover and/or boxart?
+Can you guess the name, platform, genre, and/or theme of video games based on their cover and/or boxart?